Functional-Data-Clustering/Functional-Data/README.md

 # Data
  Lists of functional datasets from different fields of application.
-(This ongoing project is a bit slow, due to other commitments of the PI.)
+(This ongoing project is a bit slow, due to other commitments of the contributor.)

 <h2>One-dimensional Functional Data</h2>